top of page

 ARDAT is a relationship-focused framework designed to support professional judgement when working with adults whose relationships may be affecting their children.

-It helps practitioners explore how behaviours show up in a relationship and whether those behaviours are more consistent with situational inter-parental conflict or abusive dynamics.
+It helps practitioners explore, with an individual, how behaviours show up in their relationship and whether those behaviours are more consistent with inter-parental conflict or abusive dynamics.

 ARDAT is not a diagnostic or risk assessment tool.
 It does not ask professionals to label a relationship.
 Instead, it supports curiosity, reflection, and informed next steps.